NullixAT/framelix-docker/README.md

 handles certificates and other stuff.
 See config example for Nginx down bellow.
 With this way, you can setup multiple docker installations on one host and even have other services on the public port.

-> If you change https/http and the app is already installed, you must modify `app/modules/Demo/config-editable.php` as well.
+> If you change https/http and the app is already installed, you must modify `app/modules/xxx/config-editable.php` as well.

-## Build and Run

-After changing something in the configs or on initial setup, run:

-    docker-compose build

-Star the docker service with:

-    docker-compose up -d

-Open `https://yourdomainorip:8080` and follow instructions in your browser.
-The container is configured to restart always, also after host reboot.
+## Folder structure

 All application source files and uploaded files in the application are in the folder `app`.